-Klaus Laubmayer (born November 1951) is a German artist and photographer.
-His strong influences growing up in Germany post-WWII and the contradiction of the created silence and self-deception of society, embossed Klaus to trust peculiarly his eyes rather than the German-Trustees and their words.
+Klaus Laubmayer (born November 1951, Duesseldorf-Flingern) is a German artist and photographer.
+His strong influences of German post-war identity, collective history, and the created silence and self-deception of society, embossed Laubmayer in particular to trust his eyes rather than the German-Trustees and their words.

-In 2001, Klaus got intensely involved in filming the terror attack of the World Trade Center, just a few blocks away from his studio.
-In the aftermath, he was anxious to peel his onion as an artist outside the fashion world and subsequently lost he’s roots in New York.
+In 2001, Laubmayer got intensely involved in filming the terror attack of the World Trade Center, just a few blocks away from his studio.
+In the aftermath, he became anxious to explore his inner self as an artist outside the fashion world and subsequently lost he’s roots in New York.

-Klaus focal point became using emotions generated by words to create photographic images.
-Taking photography off the representational plane by peeling away the surface layers of appearance to reveal an inner meaning.
+Laubmayer's focal point transformed into using emotions generated by words, to create photographic portraits.
+Taking portrait photography off the representational plane by peeling away the surface layers of a person’s appearance to reveal an inner meaning.
 It is a multidimensional interpretation of an interior emotional landscape.
-Today, Klaus produces most works applying this philosophy.
+Today, Laubmayer produces most portraits applying this philosophy.

-From 2004 to 2016 Klaus has lived and worked in Berlin, Lanzarote, Paris, Los Angeles, and London.
-He currently lives and works between his birthplace Duesseldorf and London.
+From 2004 to 2016 Laubmayer has lived and worked in Berlin, Lanzarote, Paris, Los Angeles, and London.
+He currently lives and works at his birthplace Duesseldorf.

 Terms & Conditions